ShamarRobinson/streaming-sql-trainer/README.md

 ## Why I built this

-I am a senior analyst with roughly seven years in financial reporting and contract administration across major entertainment companies, now moving into data analytics with a focus on media, streaming, and content performance.
+I am a senior analyst with an entertainment background in finance, contract administration, and business & legal affairs across major entertainment studios, now moving into data analytics with a focus on media, streaming, and content performance.
 Rather than grind anonymous practice problems, I built the practice tool I wanted: one that runs real SQL, grades it fairly, and frames every concept in the language of the industry I am targeting.
 The result doubles as a portfolio piece that shows three things at once: SQL depth across all four difficulty tiers, front-end engineering (a self-contained app with an embedded database), and domain fluency in entertainment analytics.

 ## What it does